By Sandy Baker

 Detox Alone Does Not Lead to Recovery

-This rarely happens.
-You cannot see long term recovery and improvement without ongoing care.
-You must deal with what brought you to this point as well.
+Recovery without follow-up treatment rarely happens.
+Long-term recovery and improvement require ongoing care.
+You must deal with what brought you to the addiction.
 This could include physical or emotional abuse.
-It may be stresses in your life.
+It could include stresses in your life, or prevalent depression or anxiety.
 Our programs are meant to provide you with the solid foundation of treatment you need.